 Year Ending June 30 Investment Return Risk Adjustment Corresponding Confidence Level

 2007 8.25% 0.34% 55%

 2010 8.00% 0.19% 53%

 2013 7.50% 0.07% 51%

 2016 7.25% 0.37% 54%

-2019 Recommended 7.00% 0.50% 56%
+2019 7.00% 0.50% 56%

-2019 Alternative 7.25% 0.25% 53%
+2022 Recommended 6.75% 0.31% 54%

+2022 Alternative 6.50% 0.56% 57%

 As we have discussed in prior experience studies, the risk adjustment model and associated confidence level is most useful as a means for comparing how the Systems' have positioned themselves relative to risk over periods of time.
-14 The use of expected returns with either a 56% or a 53% confidence level under Segal's model should be considered in context with other factors, including:
+The use of expected returns with either a 54% or a 57% confidence level under Segal's model should be considered in context with other factors, including:

-- > As noted above, the confidence level is more of a relative measure than an absolute measure, and so can be reevaluated and reset for future comparisons. - > The confidence level is based on the standard deviation of the portfolio that is determined and provided to us by NEPC.
-The standard deviation is a statistical measure of the future volatility of the portfolio and so is itself based on assumptions about future portfolio volatility and can be considered somewhat of a "soft" number. - A confidence level of 56% is still consistent with the range of about 50% to 55% confidence levels that correspond to the risk adjustments currently used by most of Segal's other California public retirement system clients. - > We have not taken into account any additional returns ("alpha") that might be earned on active management.
-This means that if active management generates only enough alpha to cover its related expenses, there would be some reduction to the 0.63% investment expenses used under our model.
-In particular, if active management generated enough return to cover the 0.10% increase in assumed investment expenses, the confidence level associated with the 7.25% (alternative) assumption would increase from 53% to 54%. - As with any model, the results of the risk adjustment model should be evaluated for reasonableness and consistency.
-This is discussed in the later section on "Comparisons with Other Public Retirement Systems".
+- As noted above, the confidence level is more of a relative measure than an absolute measure, and so can be reevaluated and reset for future comparisons. - The confidence level is based on the standard deviation of the portfolio that is determined and provided to us by NEPC.
+The standard deviation is a statistical measure of the future volatility of the portfolio and so is itself based on assumptions about future portfolio volatility and can be considered somewhat of a "soft" number. - A confidence level of 54% or 57% are both consistent with the range of about 50% to 60% confidence levels that correspond to the risk adjustments currently used by most of Segal's other California public retirement system clients. - > We have not taken into account any additional returns ("alpha") that might be earned on active management.
+This means that if active management generates enough alpha to cover its related expenses, this would increase returns.
+This aspect of Segal's model is further evaluated below.

-&lt;sup>14 In particular, it would not be appropriate to use this type of risk adjustment as a measure of determining an investment return rate that is "risk-free."
+&lt;sup>20 In particular, it would not be appropriate to use this type of risk adjustment as a measure of determining an investment return rate that is "risk-free."